Police: Kan. man altered check to purchase $35,000 vehicle - NewsBreak

 Police: Kan. man altered check to purchase $35,000 vehicle

 RILEY COUNTY—Law enforcement authorities are investigating alleged fraud in Manhattan.
-On Tuesday, officers filed a report for forgery, making...jcpost.com
+On Tuesday, officers filed a report for forgery, making...greatbendpost.com

 RILEY COUNTY—Law enforcement authorities are investigating alleged fraud in Manhattan.
-On Tuesday, officers filed a report for forgery, making...jcpost.com
+On Tuesday, officers filed a report for forgery, making...greatbendpost.com

 Comments / 0